1adm1/portfolio.v1/README.md

-# mysite2
+# portfolio1
-an upgraded, better looking version of the previous page.
+a basic webpage made out of HTML and CSS.